 Much of our success comes from the integration of our manufacturing, distribution, retail, and development operations.
-We make and/or distribute 75% of what we sell in our shops.
+We distribute 75% of what we sell in our shops.
 Vertical integration allows us to take out the middle man and enables Stewart’s to offer products at a high quality and at a low cost for our customers.
 Follow along with this tour of our Manufacturing and Distribution plant located in Greenfield, NY to see how we do it all for you.

 We Are Your Dairy

 Stewart’s Milk is Fresh & Local!
 The process starts with our neighbors – local family farms that care for their animals and produce high quality milk.
 We visit the farms almost daily to pick up the fresh milk and bring it to our dairy in Greenfield, NY.
 We work 23 local farms, when you choose Stewart’s milk and dairy you are supporting your neighbors and their families.

 The receiving bay is where our Stewart’s trucks unload the milk brought in from the local farms.

 The check in process involves a variety of tests to ensure the milk is good quality.
 The first test may surprise you, using advanced tools, our noses!
 You can tell a lot about the batch by the smell.
 We then turn to technology and check for bacteria and antibiotics – neither are allowed through the door.

 Once unloaded, the milk is stored in one of our two 30,000 gallon silos.
 We have two so one can be made squeaky clean while the other is in use.